-As activities on the Block have grown and generated actual data and experience we have used this knowledge to reduce these risks.
-There has been a decline in the number of wells failing to find hydrocarbons through the knowledge gained from almost complete 3D seismic coverage of the SGL and DOC areas built up over recent years and the analysis of drilling results from our substantial well inventory.
+As activities on the Block have grown and generated actual data and experience, we have used this knowledge to reduce these risks.
+There has been a decline in the number of wells failing to find hydrocarbons through the knowledge gained from almost complete 3D seismic data and analysis of drilling results.
 We shall continue to de-risk this area of our operations but the risk of a dry hole will never reach zero.
 The risk of mechanical issues or well construction failing remains.
 However with greater standardization of well design and repetition of activities this has reduced.

 We currently depend on one customer for the sale of gas and substantially all of our revenues.
-Discussions are on-going to find new customers.
+Discussions are on-going to find and develop new customer relationships.

 The Gas Sales and Purchase Agreement (GSPA) signed with GAIL contains Take or Pay provisions.
 We have actual experience of these provisions working and providing us with certainty of income.
-GAIL has significant financial resources and maintains the strongest credit ratings providing comfort in meeting any obligations under our Agreement.
-Our gas is purchased at our Field and shipped via a GAIL owned pipeline to the power plant.
+GAIL has significant financial resources and maintains a strong credit ratings providing comfort in meeting any obligations under our Agreement.
+Our gas is purchased at our field and shipped via a GAIL owned pipeline to the power plant.
 The pipeline is purpose built and operating well within its design specification.